Naidh/LeakedMods/ServersMods/items/AssAssIn-QuickGuns-124r2.1.0/readme.md

-CONFLICTS with EmuTarkov-AllItemsExamined-*anyVersion* (work-around, see below).
+CONFLICTS with Emu-AllItemsExamined-*anyVersion* (work-around, see below).
 CONFLICTS with Miku-NoHolsterRestriction-*anyVersion* (work-around, see below).

 Color coded ammo based on pen/flesh damage values